AkchurinDA/Fortuna.jl/README.md

 ## Acknowledgements

-The author thanks academic and industrial partners of the "Reliability 2030" initiative for their financial support.
+The author thanks the academic and industrial partners of the Cold-Formed Steel Research Consortium’s “Reliability 2030” initiative for their financial support.
 The author also thanks Dr. Armen Der Kiureghian for his book "Structural and System Reliability" (2022) that was a major inspiration for the development of this package.